Luka Garza to stay at Iowa: Hawkeye star spurns pro deal, with eye on winning a national title

 How a decision was reached: Garza personally selected 'board of directors'

-Frank Garza said Luka truly did not make up his mind until Sunday morning.
-He was hoping to meet with his teammates and coaches first to break the news to them.
+Frank Garza said Luka was hoping to meet with his teammates and coaches in person Sunday to break the news to them.
 But the team’s 14-day quarantine made that impossible.
 That message had to be spread by phone instead.

 Frank Garza said Luka created a “board of directors” that he leaned on for advice this summer.
-This did not include Frank, who said he wanted his son to make his own decision.
+This did not include Frank.

 Instead, Garza has been speaking with former Hawkeyes and current pro players like Cook, Peter Jok and Nicholas Baer.
 Fran McCaffery is on the board.
 So is former Iowa assistant coach Andrew Francis, who is now at California coaching.
 Garza’s former high school coach, Chuck Driesell, has been offering his guidance, along with his father, Lefty, a Hall of Fame coach who won 100 or more games at four different Division I schools.
 Garza has always had a close bond with his grandfather, James Halm, who played at Hawaii and still coaches in California.

 After all that feedback, Garza made his decision to stay and hope that the COVID-19 situation gets better, cross his fingers that there is some version of March Madness in 2021.
 If so, he’s confident his team will be in the thick of the hunt.